giorgiaBertacchini/MLOps-DevelopPhase/README.md

 ![This is an image](https://github.com/giorgiaBertacchini/MLOps-kedro-auto/blob/experiment-finally/img_readme/run.png)

-For communication between this project and observability step, there is a flask application with avaible API:
+For communication between this project and observability step, there is a [Flask](https://flask.palletsprojects.com/en/2.2.x/) application with avaible API:

 ![This is an image](https://github.com/giorgiaBertacchini/MLOps-kedro-auto/blob/experiment-finally/img_readme/app.png)

+---

 # Getting Started

-To run flask application:
+To run Flask application:

 ```
 flask run --host=0.0.0.0 --port=3030